-Answer: We use migration command to tell the Django that we have made some changes in the Model database and it needs to update those.
+Answer: We use the migration subcommand to tell the Django that we have made some changes in the Model database and it needs to update those.

-Answer: By running the makemigration command we tell Django that we have made some changes in our models and we would like to changes to be stored as a migration.
+Answer: By running the makemigration command we tell Django that we have made some changes in our models and we would like these to be stored as a migration.

 Question: What does the session framework do?

-Answer: The session framework let us store and retrieve arbitrary data on a pre-site-visitor basis.
-It stores data on the server side and abstracts the sending and receiving of cookies
+Answer: The session framework lets us store and retrieve arbitrary data on a pre-site-visitor basis.
+It stores data on the server-side and abstracts the sending and receiving of cookies.

 Question: How can we register a model in Django?